 Govt promulgates ordinance for amendment in laws to ease auction of coal mines

-The government on Saturday announced promulgation of the ordinance for amendment in the Mines and Minerals (Development and Regulation) (MMDR) Act, 1957 and the Coal Mines (Special Provisions) Act, 2015 in order to ease auction of coal mines, allow FDI and enhance ease of doing business.
-The Union Cabinet had recently approved the amendments which intend to open up new areas of growth in the coal and mining sector, an official statement said.
+The government on Saturday announced promulgation of the ordinance for amendment in the Mines and Minerals (Development and Regulation) (MMDR) Act, 1957 and the Coal Mines (Special Provisions) Act, 2015, aimed at opening up the coal sector completely for commercial mining for local as well as global firms.
+The Union Cabinet had earlier approved the amendments intending to open up new areas of growth in the coal and mining sector.

-The amendments in the laws would offer unexplored and partially explored coal blocks for mining through prospecting license-cum-mining lease (PL-cum-ML), an official statement said.
-It will also lead to democratisation of coal mining sector by opening it up to anyone willing to invest, it said.
+The amendments in the acts would enhance the ease of doing business, democratisation of coal mining sector by opening it up to anyone willing to invest.
+The move will also offer unexplored and partially explored coal blocks for mining through prospecting license-cum-mining Lease (PL- cum-ML), promote foreign direct investment in the coal mining sector by removing the restriction and eligibility criteria for participation.

-The amendments will allow Foreign Direct Investment (FDI) in the coal mining sector by removing the restriction and eligibility criteria for participation.
-"Allowing of successful bidder/allottee to utilise mined coal in any of the plant of its subsidiary or holding company Attracting large investment in coal mining sector as restrictions of end use has been dropped," the statement added.
+It will also allow successful bidder/allottee to utilise mined coal in any of the plant of its subsidiary or holding company and attract large investment in coal mining sector, the coal ministry said in a statement.
+Earlier, there was no provision for grant of composite prospecting licence-cum-mining lease (PL-cum-ML) in respect of coal/lignite.
+A coal/lignite block could be either be allocated for PL or for ML.
+The amendment has enabled the allocation of coal blocks for composite prospecting licence-cum-mining lease (PL-cum-ML) which will help in increasing of the inventory of coal/ lignite blocks for allocation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)